mdicaire/message_management_rest_api_app/README.md

 ### Building

-To build the app into a docker container, run the build_docker.sh script under the deploy folder.
+To build the app into a docker container, run the build_docker.sh script under the deploy folder

 ```bash
 cd "deploy"
 ./build_docker.sh
 ```

-It is also possible to build and run the app using the meteor app
+It is also possible to build and run the app using the meteor binary

 ```bash
 cd "app"
 meteor
 ```

+Note: meteor.js is built on top of node.js and it uses node to run the app

 ### Testing

-You can run functional and system tests by running the run_tests.sh script in under the local folder.
+You can run functional and system tests by running the run_tests.sh script in under the local folder

 ```bash
 cd "local"